 California-based Misfit offers a range of health and fitness activity trackers.
-The company has been around since 2011, but has in this short time become one of the leading wearables brands with its line of sleek and inexpensive activity trackers.
+Now owned by Fossil, the company has been around since 2011, but has in this short time become one of the leading wearables brands with its line of sleek and inexpensive activity trackers.

 Its name honors Steve Jobs, who died the day the company was founded.
 It was inspired by the 1997 commercial which debuted Apple’s “Think Different” slogan: “Here’s to the crazy ones.
 The misfits.
 The rebels.
 The troublemakers.
 The round pegs in the square holes.”

 Misfit activity trackers have zero cables, elegant designs, and no need to recharge – which makes them one of the best-looking, lowest-maintenance activity trackers.
 The devices, which track a good deal of activity, can be worn anywhere as they are very small and light.

 Misfit made activity tracking accessible for everyone with its wearables.
 As something to look at, Misfit devices work well and we love their low-maintenance status and reasonable price.
 For people who want to be more proactive about their health and are interested in basic information but dont want to wear on obvious device – Misfit wearables may be the perfect choice.

 Misfit has, for the first time, decided to forgo simplicity with Misfit Vapor – a smartwatch with a digital touchscreen and many other features.

 Tucked behind a sleek and vibrant 1.39-inch circular AMOLED display is an accelerometer, altimeter, gyroscope, optical heart rate sensor, GPS, and microphone.
 You will get music and GPS straight to your wrist – no phone required.
 Built-in location services will track your runs and activities while the optical heart rate sensor will monitor your ticker.
 The watch is also water resistant down to 50 meters.